phaustin/quantecon-example/book/docs/python_advanced_features.md

 ## Handling Errors

-Sometimes it\'s possible to anticipate errors as we\'re writing code.
+Sometimes it's possible to anticipate errors as we're writing code.

 For example, the unbiased sample variance of sample $y_1, \ldots, y_n$ is defined as